sathya-pramodh/linux-mcsr/doc/boat-eye.md

 # Boat Eye

+Setting up boat eye on Linux is not as easy as it is on Windows.
+You might see some super weird behaviour while using it just because X11 handles mouse movement much different than Windows.

+Make sure to follow instructions as closely as possible but if you do get any errors, make sure to post an issue [here](https://github.com/sathya-pramodh/linux-mcsr/issues) and I'll try and fix/debug the issue as far as possible.

+Go [here](https://github.com/sathya-pramodh/linux-mcsr/blob/main/doc/boat-eye.md) to continue with boat eye setup.

 The instructions given below will guide you through the procedure to setup boat eye on Linux.

 # Flagged WMs